 I have generated quite a large collection of screencasts in my classes.
 These are movies, with synchronized sound, captured from my tablet PC, showing everything that I display on the data projector screen during lectures.
-More recently I have also included synchronized picture-in-picture (PIP) video of myself, captured using a webcam, displayed in the lower right hand corner.
+In some videos I have also included synchronized picture-in-picture (PIP) video of myself, captured using a webcam, displayed in the lower right hand corner.
+More recently, where available, I have often used resident Echo360 Lecture Capture systems rather than using Camtasia on my laptop.

 Below are some links to a selection of these screencasts.